GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

 A [payment method
 identifier](https://w3c.github.io/payment-method-id/#dfn-payment-method-identifiers)
-is a URL based string.
+is a URL-based string.
 For example, Google Pay's identifier is `https://google.com/pay`.
 Payment app developers can pick any URL as a payment method identifier as long as they have control over it and can serve arbitrary content.
 In this article, we'll use